Interaction Checker

 Summary:

-Coadministration is not recommended in the product labels for nevirapine as St John's wort is expected to substantially decrease nevirapine concentrations and may result in sub-optimal levels.
-If patient is already taking St John's Wort check nevirapine and if possible viral levels and stop St John's Wort.
-Nevirapine levels may increase on stopping St John's Wort.
-The dose of nevirapine may need adjusting.
-The inducing effect may persist for at least 2 weeks after cessation of treatment with St John's Wort.
+Coadministration is contraindicated in the European SPC (but no longer in the US Prescribing Information) for efavirenz as St John's wort is expected to substantially decrease efavirenz concentrations and may result in sub-optimal levels.
+If a patient is already taking St John's wort, stop St John's wort, check viral levels and if possible efavirenz levels.
+Efavirenz levels may increase on stopping St John's wort and the dose of efavirenz may need adjusting.
+The inducing effect of St John's wort may persist for at least 2 weeks after cessation of treatment.
 However, a recent study suggests a low risk of a clinically relevant pharmacokinetic interaction with low-hyperforin formulations (<1 mg/day) of St John’s Wort (hyperforin is the constituent responsible for induction of CYPs and P-gp).
 Coadministration may be considered with St John’s Wort formulations that clearly state the hyperforin content and which have a total daily hyperforin dose of 1 mg or less.

 Description: